Minority Business Owners

 Veteran Business Owners

-Certifications for Minority, Women & Emerging Small Businesses
+Certifications for Minority, Women, Service Disabled Veterans & Emerging Small Businesses

-The Office of Minority, Women and Emerging Small Business (OMWESB) administers the Disadvantaged Business Enterprise (DBE), Minority Business Enterprise (MBE), Women Business Enterprise (WBE) and Emerging Small Business (ESB) certification programs.
+The Certification Office for Business Inclusion and Diversity (COBID) administered the Disadvantaged Business Enterprise (DBE) Minority Business Enterprise (MBE) Woman Business Enterprise (WBE), Service Disabled Veteran (SDV) and Emerging Small Business (ESB) certification programs.
 These programs are designed to promote economic opportunities for small businesses.

 Hispanic Metropolitan Chamber